This post is part three of three in the 401(k) Series:

 Apply your asset allocation to your 401(k) investments

-Thank you reading – you have officially completed step IV of our roadmap!
+Thank you for reading – you have officially completed step IV of our roadmap!